Phone snatching case: Bombay HC stays summons to Salman Khan issued over journalist’s complaint

 The journalist had accused Khan of intentional insult and criminal intimidation in 2019.

-The Bombay High Court on Tuesday stayed the Metropolitan Magistrate court’s order, summoning Bollywood actor Salman Khan and his bodyguard Nawaz Shaikh in a case pertaining to alleged criminal intimidation of a journalist, reported Bar and Bench.
+The Bombay High Court on Tuesday stayed the Metropolitan Magistrate court’s order summoning Bollywood actor Salman Khan and his bodyguard Nawaz Shaikh in a case pertaining to alleged criminal intimidation of a journalist, reported Bar and Bench.

 The Metropolitan Magistrate court had asked Khan and Shaikh to be present before the court on April 5 based on a complaint by journalist Ashok Pandey, Live Law reported.